 The main risks arising from the company's financial instruments are interest rate risk, credit risk and liquidity risk.
-We use different methods to measure and manage these risks including monitoring levels of exposure to interest rates, conducting aging analysis and monitoring credit balances to manage credit risk and monitoring liquidity risk through the development of rolling cashflow forecasts.
+Different methods are used to measure and manage these risks including monitoring levels of exposure to interest rates, conducting aging analysis and monitoring credit balances to manage credit risk and monitoring liquidity risk through the development of rolling cashflow forecasts.